JulianOzelRose/TR-SaveMaster/README.md

 ## Calculating the secondary ammo index
 The secondary ammo offsets in Tomb Raider II and Tomb Raider III are dynamically stored, so they must be calculated dynamically.
-While the primary offset remains constant throughout a level, the secondary offset shifts based on the number of active entities in the game.
+While the primary ammo offset remains constant throughout a level, the secondary ammo offset shifts based on the number of active entities in the game.
 If there are no other entities present, the secondary ammo index is 0.
-The there are 2 entities, the secondary ammo index is 2, etc.
+The there are 2 entities, the secondary ammo index is 2, and so on.

-There is a 4-byte array of `{0xFF, 0xFF, 0xFF, 0xFF}` that is stored just before the null padding of the savegame file.
+There is a 4-byte array consisting of `{0xFF, 0xFF, 0xFF, 0xFF}` that is stored just before the null padding of the savegame file.
 Since this array shifts consistently along with the secondary ammo offsets, it can be used as a marker to determine the secondary ammo index.
 Each index corresponds with two possible offset ranges of this array.
 The second one is 0xA bytes from the first array.
 For example, if the first array that represents index 0 begins at 0xFE0, then the array that begins at 0xFEA also corresponds to index 0.

-So, when pulling the ammo index based on this dictionary, you must account for this.
+So, when pulling the secondary ammo index, you must account for this.
 Here is an example of how to pull the secondary ammo index for Tomb Raider II.
-Note that the 0x6 iterator value is specific to it, and Tomb Raider III uses a 0x12 iterator:
+Note that the 0x6 iterator value is specific to Tomb Raider II, and Tomb Raider III uses a 0x12 iterator.

 ```
 private int GetSecondaryAmmoIndex()